Why do students need to read all the subjects while an individual teacher can’t teach multiple subjects? Does it look familiar?

 The sishyas, after this evaluation, choose their field depending upon their interest and their capability.
 The tests conducted earlier help guru and sishyas to know the capabilities.

-What is the relevance of gurukul in current Indian Exam system?
+How gurukul is relevant to current Indian Exam system?

 Now we are entering the core section of knowing about Indian exams.
 Initially, Indian kids join a school, as we all know.

 Every student has to complete the primary and secondary education similarly, which somewhat differs concerning the board of their studies like Matriculation, CBSE, ICSE, State board, etc. Every student attends their respective Indian exam, for their basic evaluation.